-Peter Barnitz is a contemporary painter, sculptor and installation artist.
-He received his Bachelor of Fine Arts degree (2004) from Loyola University of New Orleans and his Master of Fine Arts degree (2011) from the University of New Orleans.
-He is currently a member of the TEN Gallery (New Orleans, LA) and works as the resident artist and head basketball coach at Kenner Discovery Health and Sciences Academy High School.
-In 2012, Mr. Barnitz established the Barnitz Academy of Fine Arts, where he instructs art workshops for children and adults.
+Born in Metairie, LA, Peter Barnitz is a multi-media artist whose work incorporates sculpture, painting, photography, installation and text.
+He received his Bachelor of Fine Arts degree from Loyola University of New Orleans (2004) and his Master of of Fine Arts degree from the University of New Orleans (2011).
+He currently works as the Resident Artist and Head Varsity Basketball Coach at Kenner Discovery Health and Sciences Academy High School.
+In 2012, Mr. Barnitz established the BArnitz Academy of Fine Arts, where he instructs ongoing workshops for children and adults.
 In 2014, Mr. Barnitz was appointed to the Kenner Rivertown Arts Council, where he serves as the chairman.
-He was born and raised in Metairie, LA and currently lives and works out of his home studio in Kenner, LA.

-His exhibition portfolio spans both nationally and internationally in more than 40 select exhibitions (solo, group, collaborative), including the 2016, 2017 and 2018 ArtFields Exhibition (Lake City, South Carolina), the 2015 Exposure Nature Collection at the Musee du Louvre (Paris, France) and the 2015 and 2017 Louisiana Contemporary at the Ogden Museum of Southern Art (New Orleans, LA).
+His exhibition portfolio spans both nationally and internationally in mor than 40 select exhibitions (solo, group, collaborative), including the ArtFields Exhibition (Lake City, SC), the Exposure Nature Collection at the Musee du Louvre (Paris, France) and the Louisiana Contemporary at the Ogden Museum of Southern Art (New Orleans, LA).
 His work has been selected for print and digital circulations including Studio Visit Magazine, Carolina Arts Magazine and reviewed in several publications, such as New Orleans Art Insider and The New Orleans Advocate.
 A recent curatorial project includes the 'Down By the River': P.S.
 Satellite Exhibition-Project of Prospect New Orleans presented by the Rivertown Arts Council.

 The power of simplicity through repetition is a significant theme throughout the work I create.
 The most complex blueprints and organisms in the universe can be broken down into basic elements, which are the building blocks of the world in which we live.
 Through the use of mark-making, I simplify those elements to create neutral experiences intended to generate both thoughtful and thoughtless contemplations, which correspond to a sense of harmony with the world and oneself.
 This simplification reveals the ideas of the escape from space and time, Zen, meditation, juxtaposed, superimposed, minimalism, a-focal art, science, and art of the human hand.